to the YourTango newsletter!

-5 Reasons To Date Your Best Friend
+5 Reasons Your Best Friend Would Make A Perfect Boyfriend

-Why dating your best friend may be your best bet to finding true love.
+It may be your best bet to finding true love.

 1. He's familiar with your bad side.

-On that same note, you're already aware of his bad fashion sense, his corny jokes, and his strange fondness for period pieces.
-Heck, you realize you like him all the more for the quirks you might find annoying in someone else.
+As a friend, he will not only be aware of your personal weaknesses, but he will know how to respond to them in a way that is constructive to the relationship and to your desire to improve yourself.
+On that same note, you'll be aware of his bad fashion sense, his corny jokes, and his strange fondness for period pieces before you start dating him.
+Heck, you might even love him all the more for the quirks you would find annoying in anybody else.

 2. You're more or less aware of each other's relationship history.